How to Estimate Monthly Car Payments

 When you’re researching a vehicle purchase, you’re going to have a lot of numbers thrown at you.
 The price of the car, taxes, fees, interest rate, down payment and term.
-And if you’re looking at several different cars, it’s a good idea to quickly calculate how much each one is going to cost you per month.
-The easiest way to keep track is to use an online car payment calculator.
+And if you’re looking at several different cars, it’s a good idea to quickly calculate how much the car payments are going to be each month.
+The easiest way to keep track is to use an online auto loan calculator.
 You’ll need to know your interest rate and ballpark fees (we suggest $1,000).
-Simply plug in the price of the car and the other information and you’ll see an estimated monthly payment for that car.
+Simply plug in the price of the car and the other information and you can estimate monthly car payments for that car.
 Obviously you’ll get an exact price, interest rate and fee breakdown when you’re serious about one of your options and your actual monthly payment could go in either way $20 dollars or so.

 Start with the Interest Rate and Vehicle Price